 Passwords are the keys to your digital castle.
 Just like your housekeys, you want to do everything you can to keep your passwords safe.

 Passwords can be made ironclad with additional authentication methods, such as multifactor authentication (MFA).

 Creating, storing and remembering passwords can be a pain for all of us online, but the truth is that passwords are your first line of defense against cybercriminals and data breaches.
 Also, it has never been easier to maintain your passwords with free, simple-to-use password managers.
 With a few moments of forethought today, you can stay safe online for years to come.

 Long, unique, complex

-No matter the account, all passwords should be created with these three words in mind.
+No matter what accounts they protect, all passwords should be created with these three guiding principles in mind:

-- Complex – Use a combination of upper and lower case letters, numbers and special characters.
-Some websites will even let you include spaces.
+- Complex – Each unique password should be a combination of upper case letters, lower case letters, numbers and special characters (like >,!?).
+Again, remember each password should be at least 12 characters long.
+Some websites and apps will even let you include spaces.

 Don’t take a pass on password managers.

 As our lives expand while we do more online, we’ve gone from having just a couple of passwords to today, where we might manage upwards of 100 or more.
 If you’re like most people, you’re probably using the same password for most of your accounts—and that’s not safe.
 If your one password gets stolen because of a breach, it can be used it to gain access to all your accounts and your sensitive information.
 But no need to fret, password managers are easy to use and make a big difference.